The Museum of Me!

 Read on to find out how you too can create your very own wonderful Museum of Me!

 Have you been to a museum before?
 What did you see?

 At the Navy Museum we collect artefacts that help us to tell people about the story of the Navy.

 In a museum you might see an exhibition, this is when different artefacts are put together in a display to tell people about something or, or someone.

-At the moment we have an exhibition on display about photographs of the Navy, taken by a man named Tudor Collins.
+At the moment we have an exhibition of photographs of the Navy, Army and Airforce taken by eight New Zealand Defence Force Photographers.

 My exhibition is all about me…

 I’ve chosen five artefacts that I wanted to share that I think are interesting: